 1. Teaching.
-Teaching that meets or exceeds expectations is defined by evidence that students are engaged in the learning process and are gaining knowledge and skills.
+Teaching that meets or exceeds expectations is defined by evidence that faculty are meeting the university-level standards of teaching quality defined in the August 2019 MOU between the University and United Academics.
+In additions, it is also defined by evidence that students are engaged in the learning process and are gaining knowledge and skills.
 Such teaching stimulates student interest and motivates students to perform high-quality work.
 Meeting expectations in teaching includes the ability to teach at both the undergraduate and graduate levels where the teacher is intellectually engaged in the content of their teaching and are skilled in teaching techniques.
 Classroom teaching that meets expectations includes keeping course materials current, clearly defining educational objectives and evaluation criteria for students, and using sound pedagogical approaches.
 Teaching activities extend beyond the classroom and include academic advising, the supervision of student research, the supervision of student field work, and mentoring.